 Official film description...

-Join narrator Queen Latifah as she follows two very different arctic creatures Nanu the polar bear cub and Seela the walrus pup through exciting and harrowing struggles for survival.
-Armed only with their natural instincts and mothers' guidance these inspiring animals face countless trials and challenges in a beautiful icebound world that is rapidly melting beneath them.
+Join narrator Queen Latifah as she delves into the unfamiliar icy world of the North Pole.
+The narration tells the story of two very different arctic creatures, Nanu, the polar bear cub, and Seela, the walrus pup and their exciting and harrowing struggles for survival.
+Armed only with their natural instincts and mothers' guidance, these inspiring animals face countless trials and challenges in a beautiful icebound world that is rapidly melting beneath them.

 Rating from our film jury...